Afsana2020/code-clone-detection/README.md

 ## How It Works

 The model converts code snippets into an embedding space where:
-- Same problem → embeddings are close (high cosine similarity)
+- Same category problems: Embeddings are close, so classified as **CLONE**

 ![c1](https://github.com/user-attachments/assets/5053ae01-4e94-478f-a57b-1ca1d695a87b)

-- Different problems → embeddings are far apart (low similarity)
+- Different category problems: Embeddings are far apart, so classified as **NOT A CLONE**

 ![c2](https://github.com/user-attachments/assets/4a12c127-8190-4487-8588-e21a9527f7ea)